Grilled Cedar Plank Salmon with Avocado Peach Salsa

 How to make avocado peach salsa?

-This is my favorite peach salsa recipe with a diced avocado mixed in.
-The creamy avocado marries well with sweet peaches and makes a salsa so good you could eat it by the spoonful.
+This is our favorite peach salsa recipe with a diced avocado mixed in.
+The creamy avocado marries well with sweet peaches and makes salsa so good you could eat it by the spoonful.

 - Grab your cutting board, a sharp knife, and a mixing bowl.